All Episodes

 We actually have Supreme Court rulings on this very issue.

-Well, you can actually have four people that agree, well, you can all agree that he's guilty, but you can have four different reasons for thinking that he's guilty.
+Well, you can all agree that he's guilty, but you can have four different reasons for thinking that he's guilty.

 In other words, you can split it up into fours.

-You can have four people think he's guilty because of reason A, four because of reason B, four because of reason C. It is beyond outrageous.
+You can have four people think he's guilty because of reason A, four because of reason B, four because of reason C.

-Andres versus the U.S. 2020, the latest Supreme Court decision on this, Ramos versus Louisiana.
+Andres versus the U.S., 2020, the latest Supreme Court decision on this, Ramos versus Louisiana.

-The requirement extends to all issues to find someone guilty.
+The requirement extends to all issues.

-Jurors must always agree without dissent on every necessary element of the purported crime.
+To find someone guilty, jurors must always agree without dissent on every necessary element of the purported crime.

 You can't have four agree on one aspect of the crime and not the others, and four others agree with something else, and then four others yet still agree on another reason.